Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 Online Learning - Visit Website

-The University of Texas at Arlington's Adult Gerontology Primary Care Nurse Practitioner Certificate provides an accelerated pathway for experienced nurses to expand their clinical expertise.
-Designed for MSN-prepared professionals, this online program enables nurses to specialize in comprehensive healthcare for adolescents through elder populations.
-Graduates gain advanced skills in illness prevention, health management, and interdisciplinary care delivery.
-The certificate requires as few as five courses and prepares students for board certification, with tuition at $654 per credit hour.
+This online Adult Gerontology Primary Care Nurse Practitioner Certificate at The University of Texas at Arlington offers MSN-prepared nurses an accelerated pathway to specialize in comprehensive healthcare from adolescence through elder populations.
+The program requires no entrance exam and focuses on illness prevention, health management, and interdisciplinary care.
+Students can complete the certificate in as few as five courses at $654 per credit hour, with clinical placement assistance and preparation for board certification.
 Admission requires an MSN from an accredited program, an active RN license, and a minimum 3.0 GPA.

 Texas Christian University